Hamed-amraoui/ramadan-dishes-challenge/README.md

 ## Overview

 Welcome to the Ramadan Dishes Challenge!
-This project aims to help users plan their cooking schedule during the holy month of Ramadan based on the five Salawat system.
-The application will provide information on when to start cooking a specific dish and suggest a dish based on given ingredients.
+This project aims to help Muslims plan their cooking schedule during the holy month of Ramadan based on the five Salawat system.
+The application will provide information on when to start cooking a specific dish and suggest a dish based on given ingredients and days.

 ## Features